Balloonist is a software application to help layout comics text balloons and panels.

 Mac OS X users may also generate PDF files from the dialog box reached from the Print command.
 This option is affected by the whole number panel coordinate restriction that also affects printing directly from the software on Mac OS X.

-If you have Java 6.0 installed, you can also export images in Graphics Interchange Format (GIF).
+If you have Java 6.0 or better installed, you can also export images in Graphics Interchange Format (GIF).

 Unadorned text copied from Balloonist without its parent balloon can be pasted into most software applications.